A Pitch for Sustainability

 “We were able to change their mindsets of destroying the hives for honey extraction, which was an obstacle for us in our first two years.
 We then developed processes that are able to enhance the quality and increase the shelf life of the honey.
 We finally went commercial in 2016, and registered the company in July 2017,” says Chaitanya.

-On the YSE programme, he says: “We initially thought it was just a contest which could help fund the business if we won an award, but it has become much more than that, thanks to our mentor from Temasek in Singapore.
+On the YSE programme, he says: “We initially thought it was just a contest which could help fund the business if we won an award, but it has become much more than that, thanks to our mentors from Temasek International in Singapore.
 The experience has taken us to the next level, which is to expand our business-to-business model through exposure to overseas markets in Singapore and Malaysia.
 We were able to survey the Singapore market and meet leading and organic retailers.

 “Among them, Swift Health Food has expressed interest.
 There is definitely potential here as the Singapore market is projected to grow by 28 per cent over the next few years, and we do have a good product that is comparable to the 38 brands we saw on supermarket shelves here.”